 Our operations involve the handling, transportation and use of numerous hazardous substances.
 From time to time, these operations may result in violations under environmental laws including spills or other releases of hazardous substances into the environment.
-In the event of a catastrophic incident, we could incur material costs or experience interruption in our operations as a result of addressing and implementing measures to prevent such incidents in the future.
+In the implementing measures to prevent such incidents in the future.
 Currently, we are aware of the following matters: